 As per Karun Panta, Manager at Metrotarkari, the company had applied for the grant of Project for Agriculture Commercialization and Trade (PACT), a year ago under the topic of Online Marketing and Promotion of Vegetables in Nepal with a complete business plan.
 On the occasion of the hearing, Basudev Sharma, Senior Monitoring Officer at PACT, remarked Metrotarkari as one of the unique businesses of Nepal with a bright future.
 He also praised the company for being mentioned by TechinAsia on “25 Startups in Asia That Caught Our Eye”.
 According to Mr. Sharma, Metrotarkari has proved to fulfill all the required criteria of the grant through a rigorous evaluation process.

 The hearing was attended by people from various sectors, including journalists, students, stakeholders, politicians, and farmers.
 The audience participated in a question and answer round where the representatives of Metrotarkari and PACT answered various queries regarding the grant such as the effective monitoring and evaluation of the project grant.
-Following the Q&A was an interaction program where the participants discussed about the prospects of organic vegetable farming.
+Following the Q&A was an interactive program where the participants discussed the prospects of organic vegetable farming.